Background pattern

 1. Preparation of the suspension

-Each 5 ml of reconstituted suspension will contain 200 mg of Azithromycin.
+Each 5 ml of reconstituted suspension contains 200 mg of Azithromycin.

-The oral suspension, reconstituted can be kept at room temperature for a period of 10 days; after this time, the remaining solution should be discarded.
+The reconstituted oral suspension can be stored at room temperature for a period of 10 days; after this time, any leftover solution should be discarded.

-The powder for suspension can exceed the level marked on the bottle, due to the specific density of the preparation.
+The powder for suspension may exceed the marked level signal on the bottle, due to the specific density of the preparation.

-The dosing syringe is also graduated to be able to administer the dose according to the child's weight.
+The dosing syringe is also graduated to administer the dose according to the child's weight.

 Once the syringe is prepared, administer immediately.

-WARNING: ADMINISTER THE MEDICINE SLOWLY TO THE CHILD AND ENSURE IT IS INCORPORATED.
-IN THIS WAY, YOU WILL AVOID THE RISK OF ASPHYXIATION.
+WARNING: ADMINISTER THE MEDICINE SLOWLY TO THE CHILD AND ENSURE IT IS SWALLOWED.
+THIS WILL AVOID THE RISK OF ASPHYXIA.

 If you take more Azithromycin Qualigen than you should

-If you (or someone) take more azithromycin than you should, inform your doctor or pharmacist immediately.
-A overdose is likely to cause temporary hearing loss, intense nausea, vomiting, and diarrhea.
+If you (or someone else) take more azithromycin than you should, inform your doctor or pharmacist immediately.
+A overdose is likely to cause temporary hearing loss, severe nausea, vomiting, and diarrhea.

 If you forget to take Azithromycin Qualigen

-Do not stop taking your medication without consulting your doctor, even if you feel better.
-It is very important that you continue to take Azithromycin Qualigen for the time your doctor has indicated, if not, the infection could reappear.
+Do not stop taking your medicine without consulting your doctor first, even if you feel better.
+It is very important that you continue taking Azithromycin Qualigen for the time indicated by your doctor, otherwise, the infection may recur.

 4. Possible Adverse Effects

-If you experience any of the following, stop taking the tablets and seek immediate medical attention or go to the nearest hospital emergency department.
+If you experience any of the following, stop taking the tablets and go to your doctor immediately or to the emergency department of the nearest hospital.

-• Allergic reaction (swelling of the lips, face, or neck, which causes severe difficulty breathing; skin rash or hives).
+• Allergic reaction (swelling of the lips, face or neck, which causes severe difficulty in breathing; rash or hives on the skin).

-• Blisters/blood from the lips, eyes, nose, mouth, and genitals, which can be caused by Stevens-Johnson syndrome, erythema multiforme, or toxic epidermal necrolysis, which are serious diseases.
+• Blisters/bleeding of the lips, eyes, nose, mouth and genitals, which can be caused by Stevens-Johnson syndrome, erythema multiforme or toxic epidermal necrosis, which are serious diseases.

 • Irregular heartbeat